 - Complete and submit request form.
 You will receive a copy for your own records.

 - Receive Approval/Denial.
-In most cases, you will be notified by Residence Life within 2 weeks if the release is granted or denied.
+In most cases, you will be notified by Residence Life by the end of the semester with a decision to your Indiana Tech Email.

 Appeals may be submitted within 10 business days following the initial response to the Associate Vice President Student Services.
 Appeals will be considered on the basis of new information or procedural errors only.
 If allotted time has passed, you cannot appeal decision.